-Externall walls should either meet the guidance given in paragraphs 12.6 to 12.9 or meet the performance criteria given in the BRE Report Fire performance of external thermal insulation for walls of multi storey buildings (BR 135) for cladding systems using full scale test data from BS 8414-1:2002 or BS 8414-2:2005.
+12.4 The external walls of buildings other than those described in Regulation 7(4) of the Building Regulations should either meet the guidance given in paragraphs 12.5 to 12.8 or meet the performance criteria given in the BRE Report Fire performance of external thermal insulation for walls of multistorey buildings (BR 135) for external walls using full-scale test data from BS 8414-1:2015 or BS 8414-2:2015.

-The total amount of combustible material may also be limited in practice by the provisions for space separation in Section 13 (see paragraph 13.7 onwards).
+The total amount of combustible material may also be limited in practice by the provisions for space separation in Section 13.